ethyrell/ethyrell.github.io/_posts/2016-11-18-my-view-on-web.md

 categories: assignment
 title:      "My views on SSG and pre-compiled CSS"
 date:       2016-11-30 01:08:44
-summary:    In this post I will answer some questions and discuss some topics
+summary:    "In this post I will answer some questions and discuss some topics
-            regarding som basics in client based web development, brought...
+            regarding som basics in client based web development, brought..."
 ---
 In this post I will answer some questions and discuss some topics regarding som basics in client based web development, brought to me by course 1dv022 at Lineaus University, Kalmar, Sweden.
 ----